svetlyak40wt/dot-growl/README.md

 What is this?
 -------------

-This helper provides a zsh function `nb`, which goes via ssh back to you desktop and calls `growlnotify` or `terminal-notifier`.
-(Actually, if you run it on the desktop, where `/usr/local/bin/growlnotify` is available, it will call it directly.)
+This helper provides a shell command `nb`, which goes via ssh back to you desktop and calls `growlnotify` or `terminal-notifier` or `alerter` (Actually, if you run it on the desktop, where `/usr/local/bin/growlnotify` is available, it will call it directly.)